mohitslab/namaste-react/Episode-03-Laying-the-foundation/theory.md

 ## Babel
 - JS compiler and transpiler
 - `JSX` => Babel transpiles to core React i.e. `React.createElement` => ReactElement-JS Object => HTMLElement(render)
+- Therefore,
+  1. Using Babel, JSX ➡️ React.createElement
+  2. React understands `React.createElement` and this function creates a "React Element" which is a JS Object under the hood
+  3. On render, that JS Object converts into HTML
 - Apart from this Babel also converts older JS code to ES6 etc.
 - Read docs
 - Babel reads the code one-by-one.